BeatrizPaulina/beatrizpaulina.github.io/about.md

 My areas of expertise include digital image analysis and processing, machine learning, parallel computing, spectroscopy, and remote sensing, among others.
 I have dedicated my career to exploring new frontiers in these fields and applying innovative solutions to complex problems, with the aim of making a positive impact on society and industry.

+As a member of the National Researchers System (SNI - I) of the National Council of Humanities, Sciences, and Technologies of Mexico (CONAHCYT), I am committed to advancing research and innovation in my field and contributing to the development of knowledge and technology at the national level.

 My achievements, including recognitions for outstanding results in teacher evaluations and national awards for academic excellence, are a testament to my dedication and commitment to excellence in everything I do.

 I look forward to collaborating with you in the near future and continuing to contribute to the advancement of science and technology.